IRAN – Yazd

 The city is also home to prime examples of yakhchals, which were used to store ice retrieved from glaciers in the nearby mountains.

-Other important historical monuments are ab anbars (cisterns), Persian handicrafts, hand woven cloth (Persian termeh), silk weaving, Persian cotton candy, and its time-honored confectioneries.
+Other important historical monuments are ab anbars (cisterns), Persian handicrafts, hand-woven cloth (Persian termeh), silk weaving, Persian cotton candy, and its time-honoured confectioneries.
 The main square has unimpressive landscaping – a large square pool fronts the Mirihakhnaz Gateway with mosaics and two minarets used only for religious ceremonies.

 Ziai-ye School (Alexander’s Prison).
 This confusing name has uncertain roots.
 Possibly it was used as a prison in Alexander the Great’s time (he passed through Yazd) or it is where Alexander’s soldiers settled.
 All that remains of that time is possibly a domed cellar in the courtyard.